ohnoboohoo/surviving_neshta/README.md

 ## 💬 Reflections

-> “I didn’t realize I was handling the only working copy of a software environment holding a company’s \$500,000 operational process together — until it was already infected, locked, and corrupted.”
+> “I didn’t realize I was handling the only working copy of a software environment holding a company’s 6 digit operational process together — until it was already infected, locked, and corrupted.”

 > This project turned into a digital minefield that required caution, improvisation, and a lot of offline ingenuity.
 I navigated it all without a wipe and with total data preservation.